dandisy/webcore/README.md

 3. Front Page

     Scope of Front Page :
-    provide User Experience with content personalization using Persona & Pattern
+    provide User Experience with content personalization using Persona and Pattern

 ### Installation